ome/omeroweb-install/README.md

     ansible-playbook ./ansible/omeroweb-install.yml -i /path/to/hosts/centos7-ice3.6

-Please note that IcePy 3.5 has to be instlled from RPM, this result in generating virtualenv with --system-site-packages
+Please note that IcePy 3.5 has to be installed from RPM, this result in generating virtualenv with --system-site-packages

 Extra vars arguments: